qbio-gsk/qbio-gsk/2018/lab8/readme.md

 Now we need to identify genomic regions enriched for the ChIP-seq signal, or peaks of the signal.
 These are the regions where we expect Foxp3 is bound to the genome.
 [MACS2](https://github.com/taoliu/MACS) is a popular tool that is used for that purpose.
 You need to install the tool, and then you can run it it from a command line like this:

 ```
-macs2 callpeak -t foxp3_rep1.bam -c foxp3_input.bam -f BAM -n $prefix -B --SPMR --outdir peaks-macs2/foxp3_rep1/ -g mm -p 0.1 --keep-dup 'auto' --call-summits 2>.macs
+macs2 callpeak -t foxp3_rep1.bam -c foxp3_input.bam -f BAM -n foxp1_rep1 -B --SPMR --outdir peaks-macs2/foxp3_rep1/ -g mm -p 0.1 --keep-dup 'auto' --call-summits 2>.macs
 ```

-This command produces a number of files in folder `peaks-macs2/foxp3_rep1/` that are useful for further analysis and visualization.
+This command produces a number of files in the folder `peaks-macs2/foxp3_rep1/` that are useful for further analysis and visualization.
 File `peaks-macs2/foxp3_rep1/foxp3_rep1_peaks.narrowPeak` contains the peaks in a [narrowPeak format](https://genome.ucsc.edu/FAQ/FAQformat.html#format12) that is an extended version of [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 File `peaks-macs2/foxp3_rep1/foxp3_rep1_model.r` is an R script that can produce a PDF file with diagnostics plots.
 To produce this file, run `Rscript --vanilla foxp3_rep1_model.r` in the folder that contains the file.

 The folder `peakcaling` contains the script `peak-calling.sh` that runs MACS2 for each of our three ChIP-seq replicates against control, with all the results in folder `peakcalling/peaks-macs2`.